 From 26 February 2001, New Zealand citizens travelling on a New Zealand passport are eligible for a special category visa subclass SC444, which provides unlimited temporary stay and work rights in Australia (provided you have no criminal convictions or serious pre-existing health conditions such as tuberculosis).
 The SC444 is processed at the border when you travel on your New Zealand passport.

-For detailed information about New Zealand citizens\' eligibility for social security payments (including the age pension and disability support pension) please visit the website for the Australian Government Department of Human Services.
+For detailed information about New Zealand citizens' eligibility for social security payments (including the age pension and disability support pension) please visit the website for Services Australia.

 New Zealand citizens living in Australia are still entitled to other services such as subsidised health care (Medicare) and primary and secondary school education.
 For information on the reciprocal health care agreement between New Zealand and Australia, please visit this website.